spinnaker/spinnaker/docs/commands.md

 `ACCOUNT`: The name of the account to operate on.
  * `--add-docker-registry`: Add this docker registry to the list of docker registries to use as a source of images.
  * `--add-namespace`: Add this namespace to the list of namespaces to manage.
+ * `--add-omit-namespace`: Add this namespace to the list of namespaces to omit.
  * `--add-required-group-membership`: Add this group to the list of required group memberships.
  * `--all-namespaces`: (*Default*: `false`) Set the list of namespaces to cache and deploy to every namespace available to your supplied credentials.
  * `--clear-context`: (*Default*: `false`) Removes the currently configured context, defaulting to 'current-context' in your kubeconfig.See http://kubernetes.io/docs/user-guide/kubeconfig-file/#context for more information.